Skip to main content Skip to secondary navigation

 Dispute Resolution and Legal Issues

-• Ombuds Office: a confidential resource for students, faculty and staff who need help resolving questions, concerns, disputes or complaints.
+• Office of the Ombuds: a confidential resource for students, faculty and staff who need help resolving questions, concerns, disputes or complaints.
 The Ombuds is a neutral, impartial and independent office responsible for protecting the interests and rights of members of the Stanford community.

 • Legal Counseling Office (LCO): provides free, confidential legal advice and consultation to students at no cost.
 The LCO gives preliminary advice so that students may be better able to understand the law and seek counseling if necessary.